How To Make An Ombre Easter Basket Cake

 Let them dry while you work on the remaining blossoms.
 Once dry to the touch, 1/2 hour or so, they can be transferred to a sheet tray to dry overnight.
 Repeat with the remaining colors of fondant until you have 50 of each color, 150 blossom in total.

-Group together 10 pieces of wire and bend them into a curved handle shape.
+Group together a few pieces of 14" long wire and bend them into a curved handle shape, making sure the handle fits within the diameter of the cake.
 Wrap them in scotch tape in a few places to secure them together and then wrap the entire handle tightly in ribbon.
 Secure both ends of the ribbon with more scotch tape.
 Add a bow to the top of the handle.

 STEP 3: ICE CAKE AND APPLY FINISHING TOUCHES